home-assistant/home-assistant.io/source/_addons/google_assistant.markdown

 footer: true
 ---

-[Google Assistant][GoogleAssistant] is an AI-powered voice assistant that runs on the Raspberry Pi and x86 platforms.
-It runs on-device and is Private by Design.
+[Google Assistant][GoogleAssistant] is an AI-powered voice assistant that runs on the Raspberry Pi and x86 platforms. and interact with [API.ai] with Home-Assistant.

 To enable access to the Google Assistant API, do the following:
 1) In the Cloud Platform Console, go to the Projects page.
 Select an existing project or create a new [project]